jillianluo/DigitalElectronics/MidtermProject/README.md

       }
     }

-Here's the link to the video: </br>
+Here's the link to the video showing how it works: </br>
 https://drive.google.com/open?id=1QqiZkhrF3LSzVfZM7uT4oeBFitAybKEA

 Schematic </br>